Preparing Your Child for a Hospital Stay

 Talk about preferences

-Children feel better at the hospital when they have some choice and control.
-Before going to the hospital, parents and hospital staff can talk to children about their preferences, and about choices they might be able to make.
-They can help children understand that occasionally adults may not be able to stick with the child's choice, but that they will do the best they can to respect what the child prefers.
-They can also promise to keep the child informed, and to allow them to share their opinions whenever they want.
+For shorter and simpler procedures, hospital staff are often very confident about the choices children will be able to make.
+For more complicated and longer hospitalizations, children's opportunities for choices may be unpredictable, and may change from day to day.
+Parents and hospital staff can help children to understand that sometimes adults may not be able to stick with the child's choice, but that they will do the best they can to respect what the child prefers.
+They can also promise to keep the child informed, to tell them what they are doing while they are doing it, and to allow children to share their opinions whenever they want.

-• where and when adults have conversations about their care
+where and when adults have conversations about their care

-• how adults update them about their care and condition
+how adults update them about their care and condition

-• whether and how adults tell them what they are going to do before they do it
+whether and how adults tell them what they are going to do before they do it

-• how they want to take certain medicines, and if/how they want them flavored
+how they want to take certain medicines, and if/how they want them flavored

-• what they wear
+what they wear

-• when and what they eat
+when and what they eat

-• where they have an IV or other needle
+where they have an IV or other needle

-• where they want to be and how they want to be positioned for procedures like taking vitals and changing IV fluids
+where they want to be, and how they want to be positioned for procedures like taking vitals and changing IV fluids

-• how adults enter their room (knock first? announce their name? be quiet?)
+how adults enter their room (knock first? announce their name? be quiet?)

-• how their room is decorated
+how their room is decorated

-• lights and sounds in the room
+lights and sounds in the room

 Make signs for the room